1955 United Kingdom general election in England

-The 1955 United Kingdom general election was held on Thursday 26 May 1955 to elect 630 members of the House of Commons, of which 511 constituencies were in England.
+On Thursday 26 May 1955, the 1955 United Kingdom general election was held in England, to elect all 630 members of the House of Commons, with 511 constituencies being in England.

 It was called immediately after Anthony Eden succeeded Sir Winston Churchill as prime minister in order to strengthen the position of the Conservative Party in the Commons where it enjoyed only a slender majority.